-“They say office romance can turn into a big mess.
+“They say office romances can turn into a big mess.
+Especially when it involves your boss.
 Ryan just didn’t think so.”

 This story is part of the Claire Romantic Series.